Re-learning the language

 Both of the communities I’ve worked in, Kasabonika Lake and Webequie, speak different dialects of Oji-Cree, and are home to many fluent speakers.
 Even though I do not speak the language fluently, I pick up differences in slang, enunciation and pronunciation between the two communities.
 The two communities even laugh differently.
 The women in Webequie have this specific way of laughing that I am sure I will miss when I leave.
 Their laugh gets louder and towards the end they go “Ah-hi-yo.”
 It’s infectious.

 The language borrows from both Ojibwe and Cree languages.
 The Ojibwe and Cree are two distinct cultural groups whose traditional lands lay across parts of what is now known as Ontario, Quebec, Saskatchewan, Alberta, Minnesota, Michigan and Manitoba.
-Historically they intermarried and traded together, making Oji-Cree a unique mashup of the two languages.
+Historically they intermarried and traded together, making Oji-Cree a unique mashup of the two languages and cultures.

 For example, a lot of the animal names are Ojibwe.
 Little things change, though.
 “Migizi” in Ojibwe (bald eagle) has an “n” in it up here and sounds more like “mingehzeh.”